-Genesis 1:28 And God blessed them, and God said unto them, "Be fruitful, and multiply, and replenish the earth."
+Genesis 1:28 Then God blessed them, and God said to them, "Be fruitful and multiply; fill the earth. . ."

-Now mankind was to replenish the earth.
+Now mankind was to replenish (KJV) the earth.
 The verb, "replenish," means "to fill" or "to build up again."
 It is related to the word "full."
 Just a few days before God spoke those words to Adam and Eve, the earth was dark and it was void and it was empty.
-It was "tohu" and "bohu,"as we well know.
+It was tohu and bohu, as we well know.
 One of mankind's responsibilities was to "fill the earth."
 Little, localized Eden was to expand—as animal life and mankind filled the planet, replenishing it (just as it had been filled with life earlier).

 You may want to turn to Matthew 19 because here Christ, addressing His disciples, uses an interesting term when He refers to the first period of the two restitutions.
-In Matthew 19, let us take a look at verse 28.
+Let us take a look at verse 28.
 Christ says,

-Matthew 19:28 Verily I say to you, that you who have followed me, in the regeneration when the Son of man shall sit in the throne of His glory, you also shall sit on twelve thrones, judging the twelve tribes of Israel.
+Matthew 19:28 Assuredly I say to you, that in the regeneration when the Son of man sits on the throne of His glory, you who have followed Me will also sit on twelve thrones, judging the twelve tribes of Israel.

 In describing the role of His disciples in the Millennium, and presumably beyond, Christ uses the term "regeneration."
 The Greek word means "rebirth."
-The derivation of our English word or verb regenerate comes from the Latin verb "generare"—to beget.
-The dictionary definition of the word, regenerateor regenerationbiologically means, "the re-growth of lost or destroyed ... organs."
+The derivation of our English word or verb regenerate comes from the Latin verb generare—to beget.
+The dictionary definition of the word, regeneration biologically means, "the re-growth of lost or destroyed . . . organs."
 Now in a more general sense, we use the verb regenerate when we speak of, "reform spiritually or morally" (quoting from the dictionary).
 It means "to form, construct, or create anew, especially in an improved state," and "to give new life or energy to; revitalize."

 In Jeremiah 4, the prophet tells us just why the population growth is not going to be a big problem; it is not going to be a challenge on the earth at the very beginning—at the start of the Millennium.
 Here, God reveals to us what He sees as He surveys the landscape of the planet at the start of the Millennium—just before He has started to build the "New Eden."

-Jeremiah 4:23-27 I beheld the earth, and, lo, it was without form, and void [that is tohu and bohu], and the heavens, and they had no light.
-I beheld the mountains, and, lo, they trembled, and all the hills moved lightly.
-I beheld, and, lo, there was no man, and all the birds of the heavens were fled.
-I beheld, and, lo, the fruitful place was a wilderness, and all the cities thereof were broken down at the presence of the Lord, and by His fierce anger.
-For thus has the Lord said, "The whole land shall be desolate; yet will I not make a full end."
+Jeremiah 4:23-27 I beheld the earth, and, indeed it was without form, and void [that is tohu and bohu], and the heavens, they had no light.
+I beheld the mountains, and, indeed, they trembled, and all the hills moved back an forth.
+I beheld, and, indeed, there was no man, and all the birds of the heavens were fled.
+I beheld, and, indeed, the fruitful land was a wilderness, and all the cities were broken down at the presence of the Lord, and by His fierce anger.
+For thus says the Lord God, "The whole land shall be desolate; yet will I not make a full end."

 We all recognize that population growth of animals, crops, or people is one of the blessings of obedience.
 Martin brought this out when he quoted Deuteronomy 28:11.
-"And the Lord shall make you plenteous ... in the fruit of your body ..."
+"And the Lord will grant you plent of goods . . . in the fruit of your body. . ."

 On Feast days, there were lots and lots and lots of sheep in Jerusalem for the various sacrifices.
 And God says that He will turn the population of Israel into flocks of men.